Are you an adviser? Go to Unbiased Pro

 To boost your credit score:

-• Check your credit report: Obtain a copy of your credit report and rectify any errors as soon as possible.
+• Check your credit report: Obtain a copy of your credit report and correct any errors as soon as possible.

 • Pay your bills on time: Timely payments positively impact your credit score, showcasing your reliability to lenders.